Researchers find that having too many toys are bad for kids!

 These positive traits are especially important for kids since it can help boost their brain’s development and also helps exercise their brain.

-It’s not really easy for parents to prevent their little one from having too many toys, especially if your little one tends to receive a lot of presents during the holidays and during their birthday.
+Well, the answer to the question “how many toys does the average child have?” is definitely “far too many”!
+But at the same time, it’s not really easy for parents to prevent their little one from having too many toys, especially if your child gets lots of presents during the holidays and during their birthday.

 Aside from the negative effects that too many toys can have on your kids, it’s also hard for mums and dads to manage their household if there are a lot of toys lying around!